- PHP Basics

 A database consists of tables.
 A table stores information in the form of rows and columns.
 Therefore, to store information in your database, you need to create a database first.

-We can follow any of the following approaches to create a database in our MySQL database server:
+We can follow any of the following approaches to create a database on our MySQL database server:

 PHP MySQL Create Database - Manually

-Since in previous tutorial, I've already mentioned that, I'm going to use XAMPP, that provides MySQL database to work with.
-Therefore to create MySQL database, manually, follow these steps:
+In the previous post, I've already mentioned that I'm going to use XAMPP, which provides a MySQL database to work with.
+Therefore, to create a MySQL database manually, follow these steps:

-Step No.5: The window opened after clicking on the Admin, as directed above, looks like:
+Step No.5: The window opened after clicking on the Admin, as directed above, looks like this:

-Step No.6: Click on the Databases available at top left on the top menus, like shown in the snapshot given below:
+Step No.6: Click on the Databases available at the top left of the top menus, as shown in the snapshot given below:

-Step No.7: Enter the name of the database say codescracker and click on the Create button, like shown in the snapshot given below:
+Step No.7: Enter the name of the database, say, codescracker, and click on the Create button, as shown in the snapshot given below:

 The database named codescracker is created successfully.
-If you see on the left menu, there codescracker can be seen every time, when you open the MySQL Databases.
+If you see on the left menu, codescracker can be seen every time you open the MySQL Databases.

-To create a MySQL database using PHP MySQLi object-oriented script, follow the example given below:
+To create a MySQL database using a PHP mysqli object-oriented script, follow the example given below:

-The output produced by above PHP example on creating a database using PHP MySQLi script, is shown in the snapshot given below:
+The output produced by the above PHP example of creating a database using the PHP mysqli script is shown in the snapshot given below:

-Now if you open the database server, then a new database named student, will be available there.
+Now if you open the database server, a new database named student, will be available there.

 Now let me re-execute the above PHP script again.
-Okay, here is the output I have got:
+Okay, here is the output I have:

-Since the database named student was already created, therefore we are seeing this output.
-But the problem is, the error message displayed, is not as I have written in script.
-That is because of default error reporting mode.
+Since the database named student was already created, we are seeing this output.
+But the problem is, the error message displayed is not as I have written it in script.
+That is because of the default error reporting mode.

-To get the manual written error message to be displayed, instead of the default one, we need to change the error reporting mode, using either mysqli_driver() (for object-oriented) or mysqli_report() (for procedural).
+To get the manually written error message to be displayed instead of the default one, we need to change the error reporting mode, using either mysqli_report() (for procedural) or mysqli_driver() (for object-oriented).
 For example:

 <?php $driver = new mysqli_driver(); $driver -> report_mode = MYSQLI_REPORT_OFF; $conn = new mysqli("localhost", "root", ""); if(!$conn->connect_errno) { if($conn->query("CREATE DATABASE student")) echo "Database created successfully."; else echo "Error Occurred<BR>Reason: ", $conn->error; } $conn->close(); ?>